Mohamed123-tech/Implementation-of-SVM-For-Spam-Mail-Detection-1/README.md

 /*
 Program to implement the SVM For Spam Mail Detection..

-Developed by: 212220040081
+Developed by: 212220040089

-RegisterNumber:  logeshwaran s
+RegisterNumber:  A.Mohamed musharuf

 */